zardoru/raindrop/README.md

 Building on Windows
 =====
 All dependencies are included in ext-libs, with only one major, important exception: boost.
-The solution included for building raindrop on windows assumes a functioning boost is located under ext-libs/boost.
+The solution will attempt to grab boost from NuGet the first time around.
-Symlinking it is highly recommended.
+Try grabbing it globally before the vs2013 solution does, locally.
+You've been warned.

 Building on Linux
 =====